Baked potatoes meet pizza in this easy recipe for pizza baked potatoes, and it’s a suppertime match made in heaven!

 And whether you call them baked stuffed potatoes, or twice baked potatoes or simply potatoes for supper, that stuffing turns them into a full-on delicious meal.

-I also love pizza with a ridiculous amount of love, so this particular pizza stuffed potatoes recipe was inevitable.
+I also love pizza with a ridiculous amount of love, so this particular pizza potatoes recipe was inevitable.
 Baked potato, pizza sauce, mozzarella cheese, and just for good measure for those who like it, some pepperoni.

 What kind of potatoes should I get for baked potatoes?